mhutter/podstalk/README.md

 # Podstalk

 Containers that display information about the pods in the namespace they're running in.

-## Project state

-To do:
-- [ ] Replace hardcoded WebSocket-URL in the client side
-- [ ] Test In-Cluster deployments
-- [ ] Secure connections
-- [ ] Prepare Helm chart

 ## Usage

-TODO: Prepare & add deployment instructions
+0. Clone this repository
+0. `helm upgrade -i podstalk ./chart`

 ### Configuration